Can a smartphone app help former inmates kick stimulants and prevent HIV?

 Summary

-This study tests whether a mobile app (DynamiCare) combined with patient navigation can help people recently released from jail or prison reduce their use of stimulants like methamphetamine or cocaine, and start or restart HIV prevention (PrEP) or treatment (ART).
-The pilot phase will include 40 participants and check if the approach is feasible and acceptable.
-If successful, a larger trial will follow.
+This study tests a mobile app called DynamiCare, combined with a patient navigator, to help people recently released from jail or prison reduce their use of stimulants like methamphetamine or cocaine.
+The app uses at-home saliva tests and financial rewards to encourage healthy behaviors.
+The goal is to see if this approach helps participants start or restart HIV prevention (PrEP) or treatment (ART) and achieve viral suppression.
+This pilot phase will enroll 40 people to check if the program is feasible and acceptable.

 Get updates